async-labs/builderbook/README.md

 - Chapter 8: Tutorials.
 Newsletters.
 - Chapter 9: Homepage.
 Deploy.

+> Make sure this is correct and add a hyperlink to each chapter, as it becomes available.

 ### Who is the book for?
 > Our books are ideal for junior to mid-career developers.